toyo213/brand-ring/wp-content/plugins/contact-form-pro/readme.txt

 12. The example of Contact Form Pro Plugin usage on client's site.

 == Changelog ==

+= V2.0.2 - 04.05.2015 =
+* Update : We updated all functionality for wordpress 4.2.1.
+* Update : The French language file is updated.

 = V2.0.1 - 26.03.2015 =
 * Bugfix : Error with option name when Contact Form Multi plugin is activated was fixed.